Chapter One: Who KNows What Evil Kurks In The Hearts OF Men?

 “You see, you are your own undoing,” he said, and snickered.
 “You just can’t do it.
 Kill me, that is.
 You haven’t got it in you.
 It’s the sentimentalist in you, the moralist.
 The would-be superhero.
 I win because I live.
 Always.”

 He yanked back his arm and made ready to punch her again.
-She hit him with the electromagnetic pulse again, and blew him off his feet; he went flying backward through the air a good fifty feet, and went skidding on his metal hindquarters across the pavement another ten, yellow sparks bursting between his Exosuit, its segmented metal tentacles, and the pavement.
+She hit him with the electromagnetic pulse again, and blew him off his feet; he went flying backward through the air a good fifteen meters, and went skidding on his metal hindquarters across the pavement another ten, yellow sparks bursting between his Exosuit, its segmented metal tentacles, and the pavement.

 “You really love to hear yourself jibber-jabber, don’t you!” she yelled, walking toward him.
 “Now give me that countdown timer, Ravenkroft!”